top of page

 • Implement adaptive strategies to ensure high-quality care

-Victoria Traynor, Professor of Healthy Ageing, University of the Sunshine Coast
+Victoria Traynor, Professor of Dementia Care, Warrigal, Professor of Healthy Ageing, University of the Sunshine Coast

 11:30